tuxity/betaseries-to-trakt/README.md

 Keep the downloaded files nearby.

+Go to [Développer avec l'API'](https://www.betaseries.com/compte/api), create an app (personnal use), and grap your "Clé API"

 ### Trakt.tv

 Go [register a new api app]( https://trakt.tv/oauth/applications/new).
 And fill the form with theses informations: